MailTape/MailTape-v1/_posts/2016-04-24-Michelle-Blades.md

 # "World, World, World, World, World"

 She is a great example of a work where experimentation is a finality.
 She could do punk, folk or electronical pop, we can detect a Michelle Blades’s style.
 Her muscial experiment is proportional to her life's mileage.
 Every gender of music created can be joined to a country, or a city, or all at once.
-As "New Friends", a song wrote during the attacks in November in Paris, she talks about her new friends locked up in a bar in Paris, thinking back to his old friends in Pheonix, Arizona.
+As "New Friends", a song wrote during the attacks in November in Paris, she talks about her new friends locked up in a bar in Paris, thinking back to his old friends in Phoenix, Arizona.
 She choosen to use an electronical cumbia behind her lyrics.
 In a way, this song is a life review.

 # Haunting and elusive music

 "Eternal Fugitive" is the last song of her last EP "Polylust".
 Does she run out something, or does she keep searching ?
 It's that kind of questions she ask herself.
 It's maybe why her music look like completly elusive.
 Follow her is an assurance to always be surprised.

-As a citizen of the world, recording some song in an Airbnb in Walles look totally normal for her.
+As a citizen of the world, recording some songs in an Airbnb in Walles look totally normal for her.
 And it's why we must take an interest in Michelle Blades.
 She is the musical alegory of the world where we gonna live.
 No doubt about that.
-Look at her selection : a pheonix folk singer, a Panamanian musician politically engaged and a French pop singer.
+Look at her selection : a Phoenix folk singer, a Panamanian musician politically engaged and a French pop singer.
 That's her life.
 Let's listen to her life together.

 # Michelle Blades's life: